 Mutual Funds.
 Pooling also underlies mutual funds and mortgage backed securities (MBS).
 A mutual fund purchases assets, such as stocks or bonds.
 The fund sells securities (or shares) that provide the owner a proportional share of the market value of the pool.
 In this way, an investor receives the average return of the pooled assets without buying shares in each individual asset.
 Fund managers issue shares in the mutual fund to the investors in exchange for cash and the fund managers have a contractual obligation to buy individual stocks.
 Owners are entitled to a proportionate share of the fund, less operating fees and commissions.
 Why would investors prefer to buy a mutual fund rather than the individual shares?
 Under "perfect market" assumptions, the absence of transactions costs, perfect divisibility of shares, etc., investors would not buy mutual funds as they could do for themselves exactly what the mutual fund does for them.
 However, the real world is not perfect and mutual funds exist because of market "imperfections."
 First consider transactions costs.
 Trading stocks is costly because stock brokers charge commissions, but the commission rates are less for those who make large trades on a regular basis.
 Therefore, a mutual fund has an advantage relative to individual investors because it will have lower transactions costs.
 A second imperfection is lack of divisibility.
 An individual may want to buy a stock with a high price per share.
-Berkshire Hathaway is trading for about \$52,000 per share (January 2000).
+Berkshire Hathaway is trading for about \$68,000 per share.
 Some investors might want to have some Berkshire Hathaway shares, but buying as few as 10 shares might be impossible.
 On the other hand, the same individual may have shares in a mutual fund that can easily own 100 or more shares, providing the individual a fraction of Berkshire Hathaway's value.
 A third consideration is the cost of information acquisition.
 Under the conditions of "perfect markets" all investors have access to the same information - an assumption that is clearly violated in the real world.
 Information acquisition is expensive, but a mutual fund applies the same information on behalf of all of its owners, providing an economy of scale.

 Finally we consider the diversification of risk.
-We begin with a brief discussion of the Markowitz [16] risk-return model in order to illustrate diversification.
-Later we will use the same model to determine the effect of adding insurance-based securities to a portfolio.
-We will follow the Luenberger's exposition [15].
-A different but equivalent approach appears in [4, Chapter 8].
-Luenberger shows how to use the model, with some additional assumptions, to describe the effect of diversification.
-This is a one period market model, focused on the first two moments of the joint distribution of return random variables R_1 , R_2 , ..., R_n , namely
+We begin with a brief statement of the risk-return model.
+We will follow exposition given in [14, Chapter 6].
+This is a one period market model, focused on the relation between the first two moments of a return random variable r, namely